dod-ccpo/atat-web-api/README.md

 * Cosmos DB Account and Database
 * Azure Service Bus

-The following is a list of `main.tf` files and their locations which can be used with Terraform to deploy Shared Infrastructure:
-* `./provisioning/shared_infrastructure/main.tf`

 #### Prerequisites
-1. Navigate to a directory containing a `main.tf` file.
+1. Navigate with `cd ./provisioning/shared_infrastructure`.
+This directory contains a `main.tf` file which can be used with Terraform to deploy shared infrastructure.
-2. Prepare a file `terraform.tfvars` from file `terraform.tfvars.template` in the same directory (if available)
+3. Prepare a file `terraform.tfvars` from file `terraform.tfvars.template` in the same directory (if available)
-3. Ensure you are logged in to Azure with `az login`
+4. Ensure you are logged in to Azure with `az login`
-4. Set your desired subscription with `az account set -s <subscription-id>`.
+5. Set your desired subscription with `az account set -s <subscription-id>`.
 You can view the selected subscription with `az account show`

 #### Terraform Steps